mostafizurhh/A12-simora-motors-client-side/README.md

 * This is a fullstack project with combination of Client side, Server side and Database.
 * This site has JWT, Admin, Seller and Buyer Verification process to protect data.
 * MongoDB's CRUD Operation and Agreegation has been used in this project.
+* React Query and Axios has been used to fetch data from server.
 * Stripe has been used as payment processing method.
 * Environment Variable has been used to hide credentials.
 * Here a user can create either a seller or a buyer account.
 If a user login or register with google he will be considered as buyer.